 Expert tips on how to build “date of birth” inputs for your forms.

-This is a part of the book “Re:Form” written by UX design specialist Victor, who has been working as a frontend and backend developer for more than 10 years.
+This is a part of the book “Re:Form” written Victor, who has been working as a frontend and backend developer for more than 10 years and has 3+ years of experience in UX design.
 Here we are covering only one type of input, more interesting and applicable insights you can find in the full version.